-Whether you’re keen to broadcast your views on Bridgerton or discuss the latest trends in your industry, finding the best free blogging site is one of the most effective ways of getting your voice heard.
+Whether you’re keen to broadcast your views on Bridgerton or discuss the latest trends in your industry, finding the best free blogging sites is one of the most effective ways of getting your voice heard.

 But which is the ideal blogging site for your business?
 Many of the best website builders will enable you to set up a free blog.
 So your key consideration may be whether you want a website builder, something such as WordPress, or to post blogs via a platform such as Medium.